 Log cabins are popular garden buildings due to their rustic appearance and versatile uses they offer.
-This is evident from the amount of log cabins for sale.
+This is evident from the number of log cabins for sale.
 Whether you need a garden office or a space to relax and put your feet up, log cabins are a great addition to any garden.
 Regardless of how they’re used, it’s important to keep the wood protected as this will extend the lifespan of the building and prepare it for harsh weather conditions.
 Take a look at the best ways to treat your log cabin:

 Top Log Cabin Treatments